 • eg: per-LED brightness control that can be programmed with memory and change with the display

-• External peripherals such as gyroscope, compass, etc, (warning: VERY DIFFICULT, consult with your tutor first)
+• External peripherals such as gyroscope, compass and radio/bluetooth (warning: VERY DIFFICULT, consult with your tutor first)

 Submission#